ashikajith/ashikajith.github.io/_posts/2019-03-16-lazy_enumerator.md

 # Where we can apply these ?

 All these methods are created for a purpose.
-From my experience there was a time I have to process big text files to find a specific keyword or pattern and the Lazy Enumerator have saved me a lot to tackle those business problems.
+From my experience there was a time I had to process big text files to find a specific keyword or pattern and the Lazy Enumerator have saved me a lot to tackle those business problems.
 I will try to give a squeeze on the file management with Lazy Enumerator in my next post.